This unit teaches students to identify linear relationships and solve linear equations in context.

 - Identify and find values for variables in context.

-- Identify linear relationships in context.
+- Identify linear relationships in context, including those with negative rates of change.

 - Represent linear relationships using tables, graphs and simple linear equations.